thewiw/docker-sbx/README.md

 # Docker SBX

-Tools to install Docker Sandboxes engine + create and manage sandboxes
+Tools to install Docker Sandboxes engine + create and manage AI Agent sandboxes

 Work in progress !!!
 Use at your own risk !!!

 Based on [Docker Sandboxes](https://docs.docker.com/reference/cli/sbx/)

-Tested on WSL running Ubuntu 24.04 LTS
+Tested on WSL Ubuntu

 All scripts must be in same directory, and must be run from that directory